-At June 30, 2019, the Hospitals had outstanding bond indebtedness in the amount of \$305.8 million, of which \$13.4 million is due within the next year.
+At June 30, 2020, the Hospitals had outstanding bond indebtedness in the amount of \$491.2 million, of which \$14.0 million is due within the next year.
 Standard & Poor's and Moody's Rating Services classify these bonds at AA and Aa3, respectively.
+During the current fiscal year, the Hospitals issued revenue bonds with a face amount of \$150.0 million and generated additional cash proceeds from bond premium of \$49.9 million.
+The proceeds of this bond issuance will be used to fund the completion of the surgical tower and support facility projects discussed in the Capital Assets section.
 The current outstanding indebtedness of the Hospitals is described in Note 7.
-A bond issuance is planned in fiscal year 2020 in order to fund upcoming capital projects, primarily the final phase of the surgical pavilion.
-For further information, see subsequent event described in Note 20.
+A bond issuance is planned in fiscal year 2021 in order to refund the 2010B series of debt.
+For further information, see subsequent event described in Note 22.